scottgwald/open-internet/index.md

 **This is a working document that does not (yet) represent the official opinion of the Media Lab or MIT.**

+**Next meeting: Weds, May 14 6pm.**

-Join the mailing list to get edit access.
+Subscribe to the mailing list to get edit access to this doc.
+To do so, send subject "subscribe" to open-internet-request@media.mit.edu.

 ## TOC